Short-handed Clippers manhandle Kings 138-100

 Playing without guards Patrick Beverley (personal reasons) and Lou Williams (sore left hip), the Clippers led by eight at halftime and then broke the game open in the third quarter when they outscored the Kings 37-16.

 Leonard had 11 points during the blitz, including a jarring, one-handed dunk over Cory Joseph as part of a 17-2 run.
-Leonard sat out the fourth period as coach Tyronn Lue emptied his bench.
+Leonard sat out the fourth period as Lue emptied his bench.

 Los Angeles’ backups came up big all game to ease the absences of Beverley and Williams.